Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - Other detrimental employment terms and conditions

-If an employee wins a wrongful termination claim against your business, they will likely receive the following: front pay, back pay, compensatory damages, legal costs, attorney fees, and even punitive damages.
-These cases can be extremely expensive.
+Suppose an employee wins a wrongful termination claim against your business.
+In that case, they will likely receive the following: front pay, back pay, compensatory damages, legal costs, attorney fees, and even punitive damages.
+These cases can be costly.
 Work with an Upper West Side employment attorney to protect your company against wrongful termination claims.

 Business Litigation on the Upper West Side NYC

-Businesses on the Upper West Side of New York City are diverse and substantial.
+Businesses on the Upper West Side of Manhattan is diverse and substantial.
 Companies in many business sectors, including the financial and securities industries, pervade the Upper West Side.
-Business litigation often pulls people into New York state courts as well as federal courts located in the city.
-These matters can be complex and therefore require the knowledge of a skilled Upper West Side business litigation attorney.
+Business litigation often pulls people into Manhattan State courts and federal courts in Manhattan.
+These matters can be complex and therefore require the knowledge of a skilled Manhattan business litigation attorney.

 Types of Business Cases We Handle